Toddler hitting is never acceptable but it can sometimes be understandable if you take the time to see the point at which it is coming from.

 Don’t get me wrong though I know not all instances of toddler hitting are as simple as that.
 Sometimes it can be a bit more deep routed.

-Toddler hitting begins as your child starts to grow up out of the baby phase and wants to claim their territory so to speak.
+Toddler hitting begins as your child starts to grow up out of the baby phase and wants to claim their own territory, so to speak.

 There isn’t a whole lot you can do to stop it because it is part and parcel of their development skills.